danieljoachims/piScheduler/piSchedule.JSON.md

 ```
    A 'state' OR 'state_and_time' is REQUIRED, but both are NOT allowed for one device.

-   Format Definition:  The values are defined by the following notation:

       state            = "on" | "off"